manoadamro/jason/docs/jason.md

   - module2
 ```

-to run a service in `./my_package/module1`, you would run:
+to run a service in `./my_package/module1`:
 ```bash
 python3 -m jason my_package.module1
 ```

-to run a service in `./module2`, you would run:
+to run a service in `./module2`:
 ```bash
 python3 -m jason module2
 ```
-If not service attribute is defined, jason will pick up the first one it finds.
+If no service attribute is defined, jason will pick up the first one it finds.

 If your module contains more than one service instances (eg. `my_service` and `my_other_service`),
 you can specify the service you wish to interact with: